codezero-be/laravel-localizer/README.md

 7. The browser
 8. The app's default locale

-If you set an omitted locale, no additional detectors will run after the `OmittedLocaleDetector`.
+If you configure an omitted locale, no additional detectors will run after the `OmittedLocaleDetector`.
 This makes sense, because the locale will always be determined by the URL in this scenario.

 You can configure the route action, session key, cookie name and the attribute on the user model that holds the locale.